DataDog/hiring-engineers/answers.md

 * **Bonus Question**: What is the Anomaly graph displaying?

-  The Anomaly graph is tracking the Postgres connection capacity.
-At this point, any connections are an anomaly since the DB isn't bein used.
+  Anomaly detection uses algorithms to detect when a metric is behaving differently than it has in the past while taking in to account any temporal patterns.
+This anomaly graph is tracking the Postgres connection capacity.
+At this point, any connections are an anomaly since the DB isn't being used.

 ## Monitoring Data